turingschool/backend-curriculum-site/module1/syllabus.md

 ## Scores

-Projects, Assessments, and Independent Assessments will be scored on a 4 point scale:
+Projects, Assessments, and Independent Assessments will be assessed on the following scale:

 1. Well Below Expectations
 2. Below Expectations
 3. Meets Expectations (Passing)
 4. Above Expectations (Exceptional)

 Projects, Independent Challenges, and Assessments will be broken into 4 iterations.
-Students are expected to complete the first 3 iterations to receive a score of 3 (passing), while iteration 4 provides opportunities for further learning and exploration.
+Students are expected to complete the first 3 iterations to receive a passing score, while iteration 4 provides opportunities for further learning and exploration.

 ## Exercises